 MCP Server

-The agenthifive-mcp package (published as @agenthifive/mcp on npm) is a standalone MCP (Model Context Protocol) server that exposes AgentHiFive Vault tools over stdio transport.
+The agenthifive-mcp package is a standalone MCP (Model Context Protocol) server that exposes AgentHiFive Vault tools over stdio transport.
 It lets any MCP-compatible client -- Claude Code, OpenClaw via mcporter, OpenCode, and others -- execute provider API calls, list connections, and revoke access through the Vault.

 The Gateway Plugin is the recommended integration for OpenClaw.
 Use the MCP server when you need portability across multiple agent clients, or when your setup does not use the OpenClaw Gateway directly.